-This course seeks to enter imaginatively into the intellectual, religious, and social world of late Medieval and Reformation Europe.
-Students discover that the Protestant Reformation was one of many different medieval reformations that preceded and followed great reformers like Martin Luther and John Calvin.
+This course seeks to enter imaginatively into the theological, liturgical, and spiritual world of late Medieval and Reformation Europe.
+Students discover that the Protestant Reformation was one of many different medieval reformations that preceded reformers like Martin Luther and John Calvin.
 We explore these early reformation movements, analyzing their nature, how church leaders reacted to them, and why they did not lead to the kind of church division caused by the Protestant Reformation.
-Then we turn to the Protestant movement and explore how it preserved certain aspects of medieval thought and protested against others.
+Then we turn to the Protestant movement and explore how it preserved and transformed certain aspects of medieval thought and practice.
 Prerequisite: A prior course in REL, PHI or HIS; or permission of instructor.

-REL 495 Senior Thesis 3 Semester Hours
+REL 495 Senior Thesis